 In this deployment, the database agent collects information from the database servers and sends it to the Controller, which persists some of that information in the Events Service.
 Database analytics features may use the Events Service, the document storage component of the platform that is optimized for searching and storing of high volumes of information.

 While server side monitoring can tell you a great deal about how end users experience your application's performance and especially how to improve that performance from the server side, end user monitoring can extend that insight all the way from the initial client request through to the response on the client device.
 With AppDynamics End User Monitoring, you can collect information on where in the world your requests are coming from and what devices and channels are being used, as well as the performance of your code once it's on your user's device.
 You can even investigate mobile crashes by seeing stack traces and other contextual data at the moment of the crash.
 And that data can be tied to business transaction data from the server side.

 How does the overall performance of your application environment affect your business?
-Business iQ, powered by AppDynamics Application Analytics, can help you understand how the performance of your application environment and end user applications ties to the business data of the transactions.
+AppDynamics Application Analytics can help you understand how the performance of your application environment and end user applications ties to the business data of the transactions.
 It lets you sort, order, and understand the data that composes the business transactions.
 It also lets you drill into the varieties of log data that your environment generates.
-See Overview of Analytics Data for information about how to install and user application analytics.
+See Application Analytics for information about how to install and user application analytics.

 Use the Metric Browser in the controller UI to view all of the metrics that the agents report.

 Most of the metrics relate to the overall performance of the application or business transaction (load, average response time, error rate, etc.) or of the application server infrastructure (percentage CPU busy, percentage of memory used, etc).